About the Deloitte Center for Business Analytics

 Thanks to an endowment from the Deloitte Foundation and its partners, the Center and its Scholars work to integrate the analytics component more broadly into the business curriculum.
 The Center develops leading-edge business analytics curriculum to provide students with the data knowledge, skills abilities needed to become the most highly-trained business leaders of tomorrow.
 Through the use of data and business analytics, companies are better equipped to make enlightened financial and operational decisions, while improving their competitive position in a global marketplace.

-Deloitte Scholars are faculty members from the University of Illinois, who use their expertise to advance the mission of the University of Illinois-Deloitte Foundation Center for Business Analytics.
+Center Scholars are faculty members from the University of Illinois, who use their expertise to advance the mission of the University of Illinois-Deloitte Foundation Center for Business Analytics.
 Scholars help develop practical case studies and innovative curricula that provide students with scientific knowledge, skills, and abilities to become leaders in the world of business analytics.

-Assistant Professor of Accountancy and RC Evans Innovation Fellow Kim Mendoza has always been interested in the intersection of technology and accounting.
+Assistant Professor of Accountancy Kim Mendoza has always been interested in the intersection of technology and accounting.
 She brings her expertise to teaching ACCY 570, Data Analytics Foundations, where students develop the skills to bridge the gap between data science and accounting.
 Kim earned a B.S. in accounting from Loyola Marymount University and an M.S. and PhD in accounting from the University of Washington.
 She joined Gies Business in 2017.
 Her research interests include how technology, in the form of computer algorithms and robo advisors, impact investors’ responses to financial advice.
 She also examines financial and auditing regulation and its impact on key players’ decision-making processes.

-The Deloitte Scholars Program is open to all University of Illinois faculty, tenure-track and specialized, with preference given to those in the Gies College of Business.
+The Center Scholars Program is open to all University of Illinois faculty, tenure-track and specialized, with preference given to those in the Gies College of Business.
 This program spans a one-year term from August to August.
 Calls for applications are typically released toward the end of the spring semester and due at the end of May.
 Connect with us to stay informed of the latest news, course releases, and events happening with the Deloitte Center.

 Assistant Professor